Endava-Sofia/endava-testing-challenge/Selenium_UI_Task.md

 	- the items are sorted in the correct manner.

 ## Scenario Variant 2
-1. Implement the tasks written in **Scenario Variant 1** and do the following as well:
+Implement the tasks written in **Scenario Variant 1** and do the following as well
 - Add an ability to filter tests for the test execution
 - Add custom reporting for the test execution
 - Tests need to be able to be executed on multiple environments (dev, testing, staging, etc..), add necessary configurations.
 - Chrome and Firefox should be supported browsers

-#As a bonus, per your choice
+## As a bonus, per your choice
-1. Support different browser resolutions
+- Support different browser resolutions